Welimada Bomburu Ella Falls (වැලිමඩ බෝඹුරු ඇල්ල)

 DistrictNuwara Eliya

-The beautiful Bomburu Ella Falls (also known as Parawella Falls) is a collection of about 10 little-known jungle waterfalls, situated between 1500 and 2000m above sea level in the Sita Eliya Kandapola Forest Reserve in the Nuwara Eliya District.
+The beautiful Bomburu Ella Falls (also known as Parawella Falls) is a collection of about 10 little-known jungle waterfalls, situated between 1500 and 2000 m above sea level in the Sita Eliya Kandapola Forest Reserve in the Nuwara Eliya District.
 They are served by the upper segment of the principal tributary of the Uma River, known as the Dulgala Oya River.

 Dulgala Oya was called Fort McDonald River during the British era.
-Samuel Baker author of Eight Years of Ceylon states that this country was abundant in Elk.
-He continues to describe the Fort McDonald River and the waterfall;
+Samuel Baker author of Eight Years of Ceylon states that this country was abundant in elk.
+He continues to describe the Fort McDonald River and the waterfall.

 The whole country forms a gorge, like a gigantic letter V. At the bottom roars the dreaded torrent Fort McDonald river, in a succession of foaming cataracts, all of which, however grand individually, are completely eclipsed by its last great plunge of 300 feet perpendicular depth into a dark and narrow chasm of wall-bound cliffs.